 Tarakot to Khanigoan (2540m)

-We follow our trail eastwards out of Dunai, along the south bank of the Thulo Bheri ascending slowly upstream on a good trail.
-We will cross the river many times as we will come closer to our campsite below the fortress of Tarakot village.
-After dropping our luggage it is worth a climb to the village for a look around (5 hrs).
+We follow our trail eastwards out of Dunai, along the south bank of the Thulo Bheri, ascending slowly upstream on a good trail.
+We will cross the river many times as we come closer to our campsite below the fortress of Tarakot village.
+After dropping our luggage, it is worth a climb to the village for a look around (5 hours).

 Tarakot to Khanigoan (2540m)

-The trek of today to Khanigoan goes alongside terraced fields following the Barbung Khola river and crosses to the western bank just below its confluence with Tarap Khola.
-After a few ups and downs the trail crosses this river on a 120m-long, high suspension bridge.
-At 2540 meter there is a place to camp on the banks of the Tarap Chu (chu is Tibetan for river) in a lovely cedar grove (4 hrs).
+The trek today to Khanigaun goes alongside terraced fields following the Barbung Khola river and crosses to the western bank just below its confluence with the Tarap Khola.
+After a few ups and downs, the trail crosses this river on a 120-meter-long, high suspension bridge.
+At 2,540 meters, there is a place to camp on the banks of the Tarap Chu (chu is Tibetan for river) in a lovely cedar grove (4 hours).

 Khanigoan to Chheur (3610m)

-The Tarap Valley narrows up in a tight V shape gorge ahead.
-Climbing through cedar forests and fields of cannabis over the tops of some spectacular landslides.
-The new trail here is excellent, with stone steps and tunnels blasted out the rock through the steepest part of the gorge.
-The river drops steeply alongside the trail – 600 meter in only 3 kilometre.
-Finally the gorge opens up at Lahini which is a rough grass slope at 3160 meter.
-Beyond this the trail passes through grassy meadows, gravelled river beds and one can see waterfalls spraying from the rock walls.
-We continue climbing over ridges, with the usual ups and downs, to another crest at 3600 meter.
-The trail stays high for a while before descending to a rushing side stream, the Tilba Khola, at 3570 meter.
-We have to climb one more ridge to arrive at our campsite at Chheur, where there are large rose shrubs, yellow poppies and magenta-blooming legumes (6-7 hrs).
+The Tarap Valley narrows up in a tight V-shaped gorge ahead, climbing through cedar forests and fields of cannabis over the tops of some spectacular landslides.
+The new trail here is excellent, with stone steps and tunnels blasted out of the rock through the steepest part of the gorge.
+The river drops steeply alongside the trail—600 meters in only 3 kilometers.
+Finally, the gorge opens up at Lahini, which is a rough grass slope at 3,160 meters.
+Beyond this, the trail passes through grassy meadows and graveled river beds, and one can see waterfalls spraying from the rock walls.
+We will continue climbing over ridges, with the usual ups and downs, to another crest at 3600 meters.
+The trail stays high for a while before descending to a rushing side stream, the Tilba Khola, at 3,570 meters.
+We have to climb one more ridge to arrive at our campsite at Chheur, where there are large rose shrubs, yellow poppies, and magenta-blooming legumes (6-7 hrs).

 Chheur to Sishul Khola (3770m)

-Our trail stays at the west bank of the river, making some short climbs before reaching Nawor Pani, a shelter at 2620 meter.
-The valley turns a bit to the west as the trail makes its way to a grassy meadow and crosses and recrosses the Tarap Chu a few times on a series of log and stone bridges.
-After crossing the Tarap Chu on a very short bridge where the river emerges from a narrow, steep gorge we climb further on the east bank through a true trans-Himalayan landscape to a chorten (Buddhist prayer temple) on a ridge at 3870 meter.
-We enter ‘blue-sheep country’ now; there are numerous herds living among the yellow rocks and cliffs.
+Our trail stays on the west bank of the river, making some short climbs before reaching Nawor Pani, a shelter at 2,620 meters.
+The valley turns a bit to the west as the trail makes its way to a grassy meadow and crosses the Tarap Chu a few times on a series of log and stone bridges.
+After crossing the Tarap Chu on a very short bridge where the river emerges from a narrow, steep gorge, we climb further on the east bank through a true trans-Himalayan landscape to a chorten (Buddhist prayer temple) on a ridge at 3870 meters.
+We enter "blue-sheep country" now; there are numerous herds living among the yellow rocks and cliffs.
 We descend from here to the Sishul Khola river, where there is a grassy campsite (5 hrs).

 Sishul Khola to Do Tarap (4080m)

 We start by climbing gently to two weatherworn chortens atop a ridge.
-From here the trail is rocky as is traverses beneath cliffs to a bridge at 3890 meter where we cross to the east bank.
+From here, the trail is rocky as it traverses beneath cliffs to a bridge at 3,890 meters, where we cross to the east bank.
 We continue climbing up the canyon alongside the river.
-It will not be long before we see the white Ribo Bhumpa gompa ahead of in Do Tarap.
-We will continue with a short climb alongside a line of ancient chortens to Do Tarap, where there is a camp site in a grassy meadow south of the village (4 hrs).
+It will not be long before we see the white Ribo Bhumpa gompa ahead of us in Do Tarap.
+We will continue with a short climb alongside a line of ancient chortens to Do Tarap, where there is a camp site in a grassy meadow south of the village (4 hours).